Professor-Carbonell-s-CE-Lab/Casa-0019-Data-Visualisation/README.md

 Key Features
 Virtual CE-Lab: A digital twin of a physical lab environment, created using Blender, enriched with realistic textures and lighting to mirror actual conditions.
 Data Visualization: Real-time data visualization of environmental metrics like CO2 levels and temperature in an interactive AR dashboard.
 A Physical devicee that displays temperature reading of One Pool Street, created by 3D and UV printing.
+The room allow to change by press the two buttons.

 User Interaction: Engaging user interface in Unity that allows users to interact with "Professor Carbonell" for an immersive educational experience.